cabforum/smime/SBR.md

 No stipulation.

 ### 4.9.5  Time within which CA must process the revocation request
+Within 24 hours after receiving a Certificate Problem Report, the CA SHALL investigate the facts and circumstances related to a Certificate Problem Report and provide a preliminary report on its findings to both the Subscriber and the entity who filed the Certificate Problem Report.
+After reviewing the facts and circumstances, the CA SHALL work with the Subscriber and any entity reporting the Certificate Problem Report or other revocation-related notice to establish whether or not the certificate will be revoked, and if so, a date which the CA will revoke the certificate.
+The period from receipt of the Certificate Problem Report or revocation-related notice to published revocation MUST NOT exceed the time frame set forth in [Section 4.9.1.1](#4911-reasons-for-revoking-a-subscriber-certificate).
+The date selected by the CA SHOULD consider the following criteria:
+1. The nature of the alleged problem (scope, context, severity, magnitude, risk of harm);
+2. The consequences of revocation (direct and collateral impacts to Subscribers and Relying Parties);
+3. The number of Certificate Problem Reports received about a particular Certificate or Subscriber;
+4. The entity making the complaint (for example, a complaint from a law enforcement official that a Web site is engaged in illegal activities should carry more weight than a complaint from a consumer alleging that they didn't receive the goods they ordered); and
+5. Relevant legislation.
 ### 4.9.6  Revocation checking requirement for relying parties
+No stipulation.

+**Note**: Following certificate issuance, a certificate may be revoked for reasons stated in [Section 4.9](#49-certificate-revocation-and-suspension).
+Therefore, relying parties should check the revocation status of all certificates that contain a CDP or OCSP pointer.
 ### 4.9.7 CRL issuance frequency
+For the status of Subscriber Certificates:
+If the CA publishes a CRL, then the CA SHALL update and reissue CRLs at least once every seven days, and the value of the `nextUpdate` field MUST NOT be more than ten days beyond the value of the `thisUpdate` field.
+For the status of Subordinate CA Certificates:
+The CA SHALL update and reissue CRLs at least:
+  i. once every twelve months; and ii. within 24 hours after revoking a Subordinate CA Certificate.
+The value of the `nextUpdate` field MUST NOT be more than twelve months beyond the value of the `thisUpdate` field.
 ### 4.9.8 Maximum latency for CRLs
+No stipulation.
 ### 4.9.9  On-line revocation/status checking availability
+OCSP responses MUST conform to RFC6960 and/or RFC5019.
+OCSP responses MUST either:
+1. Be signed by the CA that issued the Certificates whose revocation status is being checked, or
+2. Be signed by an OCSP Responder whose Certificate is signed by the CA that issued the Certificate whose revocation status is being checked.
+In the latter case, the OCSP signing Certificate MUST contain an extension of type `id-pkix-ocsp-nocheck`, as defined by RFC6960.
 ### 4.9.10 On-line revocation checking requirements

 ### 4.9.11 Other forms of revocation advertisements available